Blog

 You have just found out that passengers are entitled to compensation in cases of flight delay, cancellation or denied boarding.
-And you wish you had known it a couple of years ago when you had to spend endless hours at the airport incurring extra expenses or maybe missed your flight?
+And you wish you had known it a couple of years ago when you had to spend endless hours at the airport, incurring extra expenses or maybe missed your flight?

 Perhaps, it is not too late to fight for your rights and file a claim!

-The answer varies depending on your journey - the relevant departure, destination and airline.
+The answer varies depending on your journey — the relevant departure, destination, and airline.
 But bearing in mind you may still have a valid claim and an opportunity to assert your passenger rights and receive what is rightfully yours, it’s worth checking.

-Although it may seem like a complex, tiresome and time consuming process, don’t give up.
+Although it may seem like a complex, tiresome and time-consuming process, don’t give up.
 We are here to support you through it by providing all the necessary information about your rights and even expert help when needed!

-Your flight delay compensation: time limits vary depending on the legislation.
+Your flight delay compensation: Time limits vary depending on the legislation

-First and foremost, your air passenger rights in case your flight was cancelled, delayed or you were denied boarding vary in accordance with the legislation applied.
+First and foremost, your air passenger rights in case your flight was cancelled, delayed, or you were denied boarding vary in accordance with the legislation applied.

 The European Union